Insight Student Writing Competition 2022

 Entries can be submitted by a student or recently qualified radiographer, or on their behalf by Higher Education Institutions.
 The work must have been completed while a pre-registration radiography student, and the author must be a current member of the SoR.

-The five winning authors will see their work featured in a special digital edition of Insight magazine in December.
+The five winning authors will see their work featured in a special edition of Insight magazine in December.
 They will also receive cash prizes, with a first prize of £250, second prize of £150, third prize of £100, fourth prize of £75, and fifth prize of £50.

 Staff from HEIs may submit up to four papers on behalf of their students and act as the corresponding author.